alexsanzder/Ecobici-Firefox-App/Readme.md

 TODO:
 ---------------------

-- Add panel select for country/city network services
+- Add panel select for country/city bikes network services
 - Add more info about the station
 - Find the nearest station
 - Settings